 - This is typically caused by boiling hot water on the skin.
 If someone intentionally pours a pot of hot water on a person, for example, they can suffer scald burns.

-If your burn injury was caused by someone else’s negligence, the Chicago burn injury lawyers at Harvey L. Walner & Associates, LTD can help you obtain the compensation you deserve.
+If your burn injury was caused by someone else’s negligence, the burn injury lawyers at Walner Law can help you obtain the compensation you deserve.
 We can assist you with moving forward after such a tragic incident.
 Schedule a free consultation by filling out the online request form or calling (312) 313-2888.